codeavenger07/hearthboard/README.md

 * Name
 * Notes
 * Status (Not Started, Working, Complete)
-* Start Date and End Date
+* Planned Date and End Date
+* Effort: Small (<1 hour), Medium (1–4 hours), Large (4+ hours)

 #### database actions
 Create, Read, Update, Delete

 ## ui/ux
 ### home
-The home tab will contain in the first card tasks that are past due and coming due in the next week (7 days).
-Each card will have the task name, the due date, the project associated and a designator to show it's "past due" (red) or "coming due" (brown).
-The task should be able to be completed from the dashboard by tapping on an empty checkbox on the left-hand side.

-The second card will show projects that are past due and coming due in the next week (7 days).
-Each card will have the project name, the due date, and a designator to show it's "past due" (red) or "coming due" (brown).

-The third card will show recently completed tasks (past 7 days, including today).
-Each card will have the task name, the due date, and the project associated.
+The home tab will contain multiple cards to display data:
+* card 1: top 5 tasks by priority and due date
+* card 2: tasks that are overdue
+* card 3: projects currently working
+* card 4: recently completed tasks in the last 7 days

 ### projects
 The projects tab will list all projects, with their start and end date, their status, and the % complete (based on task completion).
 Projects should be sorted by descending by start date (earliest start date first).
 I should be able to change views to see what projects are due in calendar year quarters (Q1, Q2, etc.)

 ### settings
-The settings page will contain dark mode / light mode setting.
+The settings page will contain
+* dark mode / light mode setting
+* category management (CRUD, can't delete if being used)